4pr1lly/FlashCards-game/README.md

 <b> Bronze, Silver and Gold Plan of building and execution</b>

 <em>Bronze</em> - Code HTML.
-The Office character images to use- Michael, Dwight, Pam, Jim and Andy in 5 columns.
-Toby, Kelly, Stanley, Darryl in 4 rows
+The Office character images to use- Michael, Dwight, Pam, Jim and in 4 columns.
+Stanley,Andy, Darryl in 3 rows
     Use some CSS to outline the table, colors (background).

 <em>Silver </em> -